sirixdb/sirixdb.github.io/transactional-cursor-api.md

 while (axis.hasNext()) axis.next();
 ```

 The methods in `MyVisitor` are called for each node in the traversal.
 The traversal begins with the node the cursor currently
 points to.

 ### Additional Axes

 SirixDB provides all possible XPath axes for both traversing XML as well as JSON resources.
-Note, that the `PrecedingAxis` and the `PrecedingSiblingAxis` don't deliver nodes in document order (preorder), but in the natural encountered order.
+Note, that the `PrecedingAxis` and the `PrecedingSiblingAxis` don’t deliver nodes in document order (preorder), but in the natural encountered order.
 Furthermore, a `PostOrderAxis` is available, which traverses the tree in a postorder traversal.
 Similarly, a `LevelOrderAxis` traverses the tree in a breadth-first manner.
-SirixDB also provides a `ConcurrentAxis`, a `ConcurrentUnionAxis`, a `ConcurrentIntersectAxis` and a `ConcurrentExceptAxis` to prefetch nodes concurrently and in parallel.
+SirixDB also provides a `ConcurrentAxis`, a `ConcurrentUnionAxis`, a `ConcurrentIntersectAxis`, and a `ConcurrentExceptAxis` to prefetch nodes concurrently and in parallel.

 ### Filtering for Specific Nodes

 SirixDB provides several filters, which you can plug in through a `FilterAxis`.
-The following code, for instance, traverses all children of an element node (provided that the transaction currently points to an element node) and filters for nodes with the local name "a" in an XML resource.
+The following code, for instance, traverses all children of an element node (provided that the transaction currently points to an element node) and filters for nodes with the local name “a” in an XML resource.

 ```java
 new FilterAxis<XdmNodeReadOnlyTrx>(new ChildAxis(rtx), new XmlNameFilter(rtx, "a"))
 ```

-Regarding JSON resources it's as simple as changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` to change the transaction argument type as well as changing the `XmlNameFilter` to `JsonNameFilter`.
+Regarding JSON resources it’s as simple as changing the generics argument from `XdmNodeReadOnlyTrx` to `JsonNodeReadOnlyTrx` to change the transaction argument type as well as changing the `XmlNameFilter` to `JsonNameFilter`.

-The following code traverses all children of an object node and filters for object key nodes with the key "a" as in `{"a":1, "b": "foo"}`.
+The following code traverses all children of an object node and filters for object key nodes with the key “a” as in `{"a":1, "b": "foo"}`.

 ```java
 new FilterAxis<JsonNodeReadOnlyTrx>(new ChildAxis(rtx), new JsonNameFilter(rtx, "a"))
 ```

 The `FilterAxis` optionally takes more than one filter.
-The filter either is an `XmlNameFilter`, to filter for names as for instance in elements and attributes, a value filter to filter text nodes or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter` or `PIFilter` to filter processing instruction nodes).
+The filter either is an `XmlNameFilter`, to filter for names as in elements and attributes, a value filter to filter text nodes, or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter`, or `PIFilter` to filter processing instruction nodes).

 In JSON object records have names and can be filtered with a `JsonNameFiler`.
-Available node kind filters are `ObjectFilter`,`ObjectRecordFilter`, `ArrayFilter`, `StringValueFilter`, `NumberValueFilter`, `BooleanValueFilter` and `NullValueFilter`.
+Available node kind filters are `ObjectFilter`, `ObjectRecordFilter`, `ArrayFilter`, `StringValueFilter`, `NumberValueFilter`, `BooleanValueFilter` and `NullValueFilter`.

 Another example for using the `FilterAxis` can also be used as follows for XML resources:

 ```java
 // Filter by name (first argument is the axis, next arguments are filters